The Normalization of Conspiracy Culture

 I tell Thompson the idea Uscinski had shared, about how a person can win the presidency on conspiracy theories, but how they don’t work so well once you’re president.
 He seems to agree.
 “In a campaign, what you’re trying to do is affect people’s opinions that will be harvested on one day,” he said.
 “But governing doesn’t have to do with people’s opinions.
 It has to do with facts.
 That’s the real difference.”

 When the facts are disputed, of course, you do the best you can with the evidence you can find.
+Josiah Thompson, the author of Six Seconds in Dallas: A Micro-Study of the Kennedy Assassination, has spent years thinking about all this.
+When I bring up the enormity of unknown unknowns in people’s understanding of history, Thompson quotes the writer Geoffrey O’Brien: “‘History unfolds as always in the midst of distraction, misunderstanding, and partially obscured sight-lines,’” Thompson says, reading a line from O’Brien’s 2016 review of the novel Black Deutschland by Darryl Pinckney.*

-“History unfolds, as always, in the midst of distraction, misunderstanding, and partially obscured sight-lines,” says Josiah Thompson, the author of Six Seconds in Dallas: A Micro-Study of the Kennedy Assassination.
-“And that’s the trouble.
-What may appear as conspiracy theory at one point turns out to be truth at another.”
+“And that’s the trouble,” Thompson says.
+“What may appear as conspiracy theory at one point turns out to be truth at another.”

 I ask Thompson how sure he is about the official explanation of the JFK assassination, that there was one gunman who fired on the president’s motorcade from the Texas School Book Depository.

 Thompson believes, based on controversial acoustic evidence, that on November 22, 1963, a shot was fired from the grassy knoll at Dealey Plaza—not just from the depository.
-“The acoustics give us a kind of template for how the event occurred,” he told me.
-“These two flurries of shots, separated by about six seconds, and they both killed Kennedy.”
+“The acoustics give us a kind of template for how the event occurred—these two flurries of shots, separated by about six seconds.”
+(Thompson later clarified that he believes the flurries of shots were 4.6 seconds apart.)
+He says it was two shots in the second flurry that killed Kennedy.**

 Thompson pauses.